evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <h2 id="equation_of_motion">3.
 Equation of motion for the harmonic oscillator</h2>

-The force law for the harmonic oscillator is
+As we already shown in the beginning, the force law for the harmonic oscillator is

 <div class='isTextCentered'>
   <img class='isMax150PxWide' src='/image/blog/2016-04-16-programming-harmonic-oscillator/001_0010_harmonic_oscillator_equation.png' alt='Harmonic oscillator equation: F=-kx'>